First-Timer’s Guide to Berlin

 Neighborhood

 We stayed in a beautiful penthouse in the Prenzlauer Berg neighborhood.
 Our street reminded me of a less crowded SoHo in NYC.
-There are tons of restaurants and bars, including one that was directly below our apartment, and lots of people out and about, but not to the point where you felt overcrowded.
+There are many restaurants and bars, including one directly below our apartment, and lots of people out and about, but not to the point where you feel overcrowded.
 I also loved the abundance of sunflowers throughout the neighborhood.

 Airbnb Experience

 We booked this penthouse using Airbnb and had a positive experience.
-This was my first time using a shared apartment space internationally, but it actually worked out to our benefit.
-The apartment was big enough that us and the hosts didn’t feel on top of each other, plus we were only there to sleep and eat a few meals, so shared apartment space for the win!
-Y’all know I’m all about the local experiences and, if you think about it, people who want to be in their homes the same time as you are more likely to want to socialize with you.
+This was my first time using a shared apartment space internationally, but it worked out to our benefit.
+The apartment was big enough that we and the hosts didn’t feel on top of each other; plus, we were only there to sleep and eat a few meals, so we shared apartment space for the win!
+Y’all know I’m all about the local experiences, and if you think about it, people who want to be in their homes at the same time as you are more likely to want to socialize with you.

-Our host, Kai, is a yogi master who runs a studio in Berlin and teaches yoga all over the world.
+Our host, Kai, is a yogi master who runs a studio in Berlin and teaches yoga worldwide.
 I also found out that he’d lived in NYC (so he automatically received double cool points from me, lol).
 I asked him if he was teaching yoga during our stay, and he said yes and invited us to be his guests.
-If you are ever in Berlin and want to include yoga into your trip, check out his studio, Yoga Tribe.
+If you are ever in Berlin and want to include yoga in your trip, check out his studio, Yoga Tribe.

 How to Get Around Berlin

-Berlin has an extensive public transportation system so there was no need for us to drive anywhere.
-We found metered parking easily on our street.
-There are four public transportation options in Berlin: underground subway, buses, trams, and taxis.
+Berlin has an extensive public transportation system, so we did not need to drive anywhere.
+We found metered parking quickly on our street.
+Berlin has four public transportation options: underground subway, buses, trams, and taxis.

 During our time there, we navigated the subway and tram system easily.
 I highly suggest you have euros to purchase your tickets.
 You don’t want to be stuck scrambling for euro coins to buy tickets because no one’s card worked at the machine (true story).
 You can purchase subway tickets on the subway platform and tram tickets inside the tram or on its platform.